Overview

 R. Aubrey Kent, Professor, Department of Sport, Tourism and Hospitality Management, School of Sport, Tourism and Hospitality Management; PhD, The Ohio State University.

-Thilo Kunkel, Associate Professor, Department of Sport, Tourism and Hospitality Management, School of Sport, Tourism and Hospitality Management; PhD, Griffith University.
+Thilo Kunkel, Professor, Department of Sport, Tourism and Hospitality Management, School of Sport, Tourism and Hospitality Management; PhD, Griffith University.

 Lindsey Lee, Assistant Professor, Department of Sport, Tourism and Hospitality Management, School of Sport, Tourism and Hospitality Management; PhD, University of Houston.